-Purpose of a Child Protection Policy

-To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
+Purpose of a Child Protection Policy To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
 To enable everyone to have a clear understanding of how these responsibilities should be carried out.

-Hertfordshire Safeguarding Children Partnership Procedures

-The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedures and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm

-School Staff & Volunteers

-All school and college staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.
+Hertfordshire Safeguarding Children Partnership Procedures Lodge Farm Primary School follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedures and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.
 School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
 All school staff will receive appropriate safeguarding children training, including online safety (which is updated regularly - Hertfordshire Safeguarding Children Partnership advises every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
 In addition, all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-Woolenwick Infant and Nursery School Child Protection Policy for Schools 2021 CSF0034

-Supply staff, contractors and volunteers will be made aware of the safeguarding policies and procedures by the DSL, including The Child Protection Policy and Staff Behaviour Policy (code of conduct)

-Mission Statement (This should be personalised to your setting)

-Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+Supply staff, contractors and volunteers will be made aware of the safeguarding policies and procedures by the DSL, including The Child Protection Policy and Staff Behaviour Policy (code of conduct) Mission Statement Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
 Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.
 Ensure children know that there are adults in the school whom they can approach if they are worried.
 Ensure that children, who have additional/unmet needs are supported appropriately.
 This could include referrals to Early Help Services or Child Protection Contacts to specialist services if they are a child in need or have been / are at risk of being abused and neglected.
 Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Refer to KCSiE(DfE 2021), pg.
-31-33

-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
+31-33 Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the best interests of the child.

-Implementation, Monitoring and Review of the Child Protection Policy

-The policy will be reviewed at least annually by the governing body.
-It will be implemented through the school's induction and training programme, and as part of day to day practice.
+Implementation, Monitoring The policy will be reviewed at least annually by the and Review of the Child governing body.
+It will be implemented through the Protection Policy school's induction and training programme, and as part of day to day practice.
 Compliance with the policy will be monitored by the DSL and through staff performance measures.